grafana/shared-workflows/README.md

 In order for components to be released, they must be in the [release-please-config.json](./release-please-config.json) file.
 Always ensure new components are added to this file.

-#### Automatically update README files with the latest version

-As part of using the latest version of an action, it's a good practice to update the README file of each shared workflow every time there is a new release.
+Once the component is added, as part of using the latest version of an action, it's a good practice to update the README file of each shared workflow every time there is a new release.

 To do so, after adding the name of the new action which needs to be released in the [release-please-config.json](./release-please-config.json) file, the `"extra-files"` field should also be added and include the `README.md` like: